Youssef Mohamad (footballer, born 1980): 1. FC Köln

 Mohamad signed for Köln on 17 July 2007.
-He helped them gain promotion to the Bundesliga for the 2008–09 season.

 In the 2009–10 season, he scored against Borussia Dortmund in a last-minute 3–2 defeat; Mohamad equalized the score in the 88th minute with a right footed goal.
 Mohamad received three yellow cards throughout the season.

 In January 2010, Köln coach Zvonimir Soldo announced that Mohamad would be the captain of the club.
 He became the third Arab player to captain a Bundesliga club, after Egyptian player Hany Ramzy and Tunisian player Zoubeir Baya.

 It took him 92 seconds to receive a red card on the opening day of the 2010–11 season on 21 August 2010, a 3–1 defeat to 1.
 FC Kaiserslautern; it was the fastest red card in Bundesliga history.

 Al-Ahli

 In August 2011, UAE Pro League side Al-Ahli announced the signing of Mohamad on a two-year deal.

 Nejmeh

 In September 2016, Mohamad returned to Lebanon, signing with Nejmeh.
 However he did not manage a single appearance as he was ruled out for injury; he subsequently retired from football in September of the same year.